 Markup Languages vs. Programming Languages

-It’s true: markup language sounds like it should be a programming language.
+It’s true: markup languages sounds like they should be programming languages.
 We’re talking about languages after all!
 Just because these two terms sound the same, it does not mean that they are the same thing.

 A programming language is a set of instructions given to a computer that produces various different types of output.
-Python, Ruby, and Perl are all programming languages.
-A markup language, on the other hand, is used to describe a document.
+Ruby, Python and Perl are all programming languages.
+Markup languages, on the other hand, are used to describe a document.

 Whereas you can run a Python or Ruby program, you can’t “run” a marked up document.
 HTML documents, for example, are not executed; they are rendered by the browser.
 XML documents are not run either; they are read by a special type of data reader.